Gain access to personalized product screening, the best pricing, rewards, and more!

 Key Takeaways

-• If you are not getting satisfying results with your mouse trap placement, factors like placement, not using the right bait and not using gloves may be the reason mice aren't being caught.
+- If you are not getting satisfying results with your mouse trap placement, factors like placement, not using the right bait, and not using gloves may be why mice aren't being caught.

-• Utilize more than one type of trap (such as a glue trap, snap trap and humane live trap) to improve your chances of catching mice.
+- Utilize multiple types of traps (such as glue, snap, and humane live traps) to improve your chances of catching mice.

-• Most of all, be patient with the process as it can take time for the trap to do its job in catching a mouse.
+- Most of all, be patient with the process, as it can take time for the trap to catch a mouse.